arsham/expipe/README.md

 docker run -d --restart always --name kibana -p 80:5601 --link expvastic:elasticsearch -p 5601:5601 kibana
 ```

+### Kibana

+Access http://localhost (or any other ports you have exposed kibana to, notice the "-p:80:5601" above), and enter "expvastic" as "Index name or pattern" in management section.
+Select "@timestamp" as "Time-field name".
+In case it doesn't show up, click "Index contains time-based events" twice, it will provice you with the timestamp.
+Then click on create button.
+On the next page:

+### Import Dashboard

+Go to "Saved Objects" section of management, and click on the "import" button.
+Upload [this](https://github.com/arsham/expvastic/blob/master/bin/kibana.json) file and you're done!

+There are two dashboards provided, one shows the expvastic's metrics, and you can use the other one for everything you have setup expvastic for.

 ## Usage

 ### With Flags